PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-10 04:24:37
+Last updated: 2024-04-10 04:25:09
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy